Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Rates and properties of gravitationally lensed gravitational waves

 \subsection{Comparison with previous work}

-Numerically, our predictions for the rates of lensed GWs are consistent with comparable earlier studies \citep{Oguri2018,Oguri2019,Li2018,Ng2018,Wierda2021,Xu2022}.
+Our predictions for the rates of lensed GWs are broadly consistent with comparable earlier studies \citep[e.g.][]{Oguri2018,Oguri2019,Li2018,Ng2018,Wierda2021,Xu2022}.
 This is largely due to these studies adopting a broadly consistent description of the source populations and the lensing optical depth.
-However, these earlier works assumed that all lenses are galaxy-scale lenses and thus predicted the rate of multiply-imaged BH-BH mergers under that assumption.
-In contrast, we predict the rate of gravitationally magnified BH-BH mergers agnostic to the mass of the dark matter halo that hosts the lens, and then interpret that prediction in the context of the predicted magnification distribution and the phenomenology of lenses as a function of their mass and structure (Section~\ref{sec:lensing:versus}).
-In brief, for reasons discussed in Section~\ref{sec:lensing:odsl}, earlier results have inadvertently predicted the rate of gravitationally magnified BH-BH mergers, and only a subset of those will actually be multiply-imaged due to the inefficiency of group/cluster-scale lenses at forming multiple images at $\mu<10$.
-This underlines the importance of characterising the relationship between magnification and image multiplicity as a function of lens mass and structure with upcoming surveys such as the Legacy Survey of Space and Time, ESA's \emph{Euclid} mission, and spectroscopic follow-up with ESO's 4MOST instrument.
+However, these studies assumed that all lenses are galaxy-scale lenses and thus predicted the rate of multiply-imaged BH-BH (and in some cases NS-NS) mergers under that assumption.
+In contrast, we predict the rate of gravitationally magnified GWs agnostic to the mass of the dark matter halo that hosts the lens, and then interpret that prediction in the context of the predicted magnification distribution and the phenomenology of lenses as a function of their mass and structure (Section~\ref{sec:lensing:versus}). {For reasons discussed in Section~\ref{sec:lensing:odsl}, only a subset of the predicted lensed BH-BH population predicted in earlier work will be multiply-imaged due to the inefficiency of group/cluster-scale lenses at forming multiple images at $\mu<10$.} This underlines the importance of characterising the relationship between magnification and image multiplicity as a function of lens mass and structure with upcoming surveys such as the Vera C. Rubin Observatory's (Rubin's) Legacy Survey of Space and Time (LSST), ESA's \emph{Euclid} mission, and spectroscopic follow-up with ESO's 4MOST instrument.